 The setting crown and the chronograph push-pieces are still made of this elastic material, though, which is good.

 The matt black dial of this ref.
 J029530409 perfectly matches the black rubber elements and the grossly oversized hour indexes at 3 and 9 o’clock provide good visual support for the trademark “claws,” one of which also serves as an awkward-looking crown guard.

 As you can see, there is also a big date window at 12 o’clock that looks very organic here.
 And the skeletonized hour and minute hands with orange-yellow Superluminova on them provide a pair of much-needed color spots.

 The watch is powered by a Jaquet Droz caliber 6885-S automatic column-wheel chronograph movement.
-Equipped with a 22-carat white gold oscillating weight, this is a refinished version of the well-known Frederic Piguet FP 1185 self-winding ebauche.
-Although initially designed to compete with the Lemania 2310 chronograph caliber, the FP 1185 has never gained enough traction to become a truly mass-produced mechanism, but, for what it’s worth, it’s actually for the better: now the dreaded Swatch Group has a virtually unlimited reserve of high-quality blanc calibers that are used by their high-end brands as a base for their own movements.
-Yes, they are archaic with their slow frequency of just 21,600 vph and underwhelming power reserve of 40 hours, but they are also extremely cool in their old-school kind of way.
+Equipped with a 22-karat white gold oscillating weight, this is a refinished version of the well-known Frederic Piguet FP 1185 blank movement.
+Although initially designed to compete with the Lemania 2310 chronograph caliber, the FP 1185 has never gained enough traction to become a truly mass-produced mechanism, but, for what it’s worth, it’s actually for the better: now the dreaded Swatch Group has a virtually unlimited reserve of high-quality blanc calibers that are used by their high-end brands as a base for their movements.
+Yes, they are archaic with their slow frequency of just 21,600 vph and an underwhelming power reserve of 40 hours, but they are also extremely cool in their old-school kind of way.